Volunteer work organiser: Job description

 - Local authorities

 - Private trusts

-Any degree subject is acceptable, although a business studies, management or social administration qualification may be helpful.
-Relevant work experience and voluntary sector knowledge is more valued than academic qualifications, so it’s important to undertake as much volunteer work as possible.
+For graduates, any degree subject is acceptable, although a business studies, management or social administration qualification may be helpful.
+Relevant work experience and voluntary sector knowledge is normally more valued than academic qualifications, so it’s important to undertake as much volunteer work as possible.

 - Excellent interpersonal skills

 - Time management skills